 EMASS SEVERE WEATHER POLICY

-In light of the significant danger posed by lightning and the potential legal liability to both Umpires and the Manager of a team who fails to act reasonably under adverse weather circumstances, we have implemented a strict policy based on the ASA Guidelines and the National Weather Service Guidelines.
+In light of the significant danger posed by lightning to EMASS ballplayers, we have implemented a strict policy based on the ASA Guidelines and the National Weather Service Guidelines.
 This is not a discretionary call on the part of the Umpire but is MANDATORY.

 AT THE FIRST SOUND OF THUNDER, THE UMPIRES HAVE BEEN DIRECTED TO SUSPEND PLAY AND SEND ALL PLAYERS AND SPECTATORS TO THEIR CARS.
 PLAY MAY NOT RESUME UNTIL AT LEAST THIRTY (30) MINUTES HAVE PASSED FROM THE LAST THUNDER CLAP OR LIGHTNING FLASH.
 Each time additional lightning is observed or thunder is heard, the minimum 30-minute waiting period should be reset.